fastoch/My-Zettlr-Notes/Linux/Viewing_Files.md

 You can specify the desired number of lines: `tail -n 16 filename` or `tail -16 filename`

 To track modifications in a file: `tail -f /var/log/auth.log`
-When done tracking changes to the file, press Ctrl + C.
+To track modifications in the last 15 lines: `tail -n 15 -f filename` When done tracking changes to the file, press Ctrl + C.

 ### watch